patrickrall/CircuitSimulator/README.md

 2. Install numpy

-  Download numpy from http://www.scipy.org/scipylib/download.html or use pip.
+  Download numpy from https://pypi.python.org/pypi/numpyor use pip.
 Scipy is not required.

 3. (Optional) Install matplotlib